 GEOMORPHIC & ECOLOGICAL FUNDAMENTALS OF RIVER & STREAM RESTORATION COURSE 18-22 AUGUST 2025

-The course is held at Sagehen Creek Field Station.
-It combines a beautiful natural setting with excellent research facilities, such as an outdoor classroom, a stream table to demonstrate channel adjustments, an on-site laboratory, and Sagehen Creek, with its rich history of research in fluvial geomorphology and ecology.
-Instructors are drawn from multiple disciplines and both research and practice.
+The shortcourse is based at Sagehen Creek Field Station, which combines a beautiful natural setting with excellent research facilities, such as an outdoor classroom, a stream table to demonstrate channel adjustments, an on-site laboratory, and Sagehen Creek, with its rich history of research in fluvial geomorphology and ecology.
+Instructors and Speakers are drawn from multiple disciplines and both research and practice.

-Registration: Registration for the 2025 course will open in January.
+REGISTRATION: Registration for the 2025 workshop will open in January.

 Instructors | Registration, fees, travel | Text & Materials | Agenda